 The co-production training course CHANGE will span over 6 months, consisting of two residential workshops that will take place in Kyiv, Ukraine in October 2021 and Tbilisi, Georgia in January 2022.
 The programme will culminate with a third module and presentation of the projects to the international industry at CPH:DOX in Copenhagen in March 2022.

-8 producer-director teams have been selected development from Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine representing the following projects:
+7 producer-director teams have been selected with documentary projects in development from Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine representing the following projects:

 Katrine Kiilgaard, Head of Industry & Training, CPH:DOX, said: “CPH:DOX shares fundamental values with both IMS and EAVE and has worked with both organisations individually for many years to advance documentaries as a tool for change.
 We are thrilled to venture into a this new collaboration, aiming to support documentary colleagues from the Eastern Partnership Countries to strengthen their craft as well as their international networks.”